 Organizations don’t simply run from a strategic plan prescription.
 Projected cash flows don’t deliver themselves.
 Business units don’t run in a vacuum.
-All these efforts take the collaborative knowledge, ability, and skills of people and teams.
+Individual technical ability is not more important than the collaborative knowledge, ability, and skills of people and teams.

 If you recruit people with evaluation efforts that focus on industry experience, work history, and academic education, evidence shows these human resource tools do not show positive correlation to predict someone’s success within a firm or that a collection of technical wizards would impact a firm’s future success.